anton-bregolas/ProjectDenisToolkit/README.md

 ========================================================================================
 #ProjectDenis Toolkit is a set of simple tools for building and updating the database for the project in tribute to the Sliabh Luachra music legend, fiddle player Denis Murphy (1910–1974).

+[v.1.8]

++ Fully functional tunelists and experimental version of collection lists.

 [v.1.7]

 + CSS custom properties redesigned to declutter stylesheets.